PlugAndTrade/re-apply/README.md

 `re-apply` allows taking already existing kubernetes manifests, apply JSON patches and output all changes as a single `yaml`.

-This allows creating permutations of already existing resources using only a template and already existing kubernetes resources or manifests.
+This allows creating permutations of local or remote manifests using only a template

 ## Usage